Appian (NASDAQ:APPN) Releases Q3 2022 Earnings Guidance

-Several brokerages have recently issued reports on APPN.
-Barclays decreased their price target on shares of Appian from $47.00 to $42.00 and set an underweight rating for the company in a report on Tuesday, April 19th.
-The Goldman Sachs Group began coverage on shares of Appian in a research note on Wednesday, April 27th.
-They issued a buy rating and a $70.00 price target on the stock.
-Finally, Berenberg Bank assumed coverage on shares of Appian in a research note on Friday, June 10th.
-They issued a buy rating and a $63.00 price target on the stock.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and an average target price of $78.33.
+APPN has been the subject of several recent analyst reports.
+The Goldman Sachs Group assumed coverage on shares of Appian in a research note on Wednesday, April 27th.
+They set a buy rating and a $70.00 price objective for the company.
+Berenberg Bank started coverage on shares of Appian in a research report on Friday, June 10th.
+They set a buy rating and a $63.00 price objective for the company.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of Moderate Buy and an average target price of $78.33.

 Appian Stock Performance

-In other news, major shareholder Abdiel Capital Management, Llc acquired 50,000 shares of the company’s stock in a transaction dated Tuesday, May 17th.
-The shares were acquired at an average price of $51.67 per share, with a total value of $2,583,500.00.
-Following the purchase, the insider now directly owns 7,700,034 shares of the company’s stock, valued at $397,860,756.78.
-The purchase was disclosed in a legal filing with the SEC, which is available at this link.
-In related news, major shareholder Abdiel Capital Management, Llc bought 50,000 shares of the business’s stock in a transaction on Tuesday, May 17th.
-The stock was acquired at an average cost of $51.67 per share, with a total value of $2,583,500.00.
-Following the purchase, the insider now directly owns 7,700,034 shares of the company’s stock, valued at $397,860,756.78.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Mark Steven Lynch sold 8,870 shares of the stock in a transaction dated Thursday, August 11th.
-The stock was sold at an average price of $55.79, for a total value of $494,857.30.
-Following the transaction, the director now directly owns 26,333 shares in the company, valued at approximately $1,469,118.07.
+In other Appian news, Director Mark Steven Lynch sold 1,130 shares of Appian stock in a transaction on Tuesday, August 16th.
+The stock was sold at an average price of $53.25, for a total value of $60,172.50.
+Following the completion of the transaction, the director now owns 26,333 shares in the company, valued at approximately $1,402,232.25.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+In related news, major shareholder Abdiel Capital Management, Llc bought 100,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 21st.
+The shares were acquired at an average price of $43.98 per share, for a total transaction of $4,398,000.00.
+Following the completion of the acquisition, the insider now owns 8,323,566 shares of the company’s stock, valued at approximately $366,070,432.68.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Mark Steven Lynch sold 1,130 shares of the firm’s stock in a transaction on Tuesday, August 16th.
+The shares were sold at an average price of $53.25, for a total value of $60,172.50.
+Following the sale, the director now directly owns 26,333 shares of the company’s stock, valued at approximately $1,402,232.25.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have acquired 358,568 shares of company stock worth $16,311,594.
-43.90% of the stock is owned by company insiders.
+Insiders have acquired 268,602 shares of company stock valued at $11,763,366 in the last 90 days.
+43.90% of the stock is currently owned by insiders.

 Appian Corporation provides low-code automation platform in the United States and internationally.
 The company's platform automates the creation of forms, workflows, data structures, reports, user interfaces, and other software elements that are needed to be manually coded.
 The company also offers professional and customer support services.